Skip to content

 Wick ships two kinds of commands:

-• Built-in commands are hardcoded in the wick binary (init, run, skill, upgrade, version).
+• Built-in commands are hardcoded in the wick binary (init, run, build, server, worker, all, skill, doctor, mcp, workflow, upgrade, version).
 They work the same across every project and the behavior is fixed by the installed wick version.

 Run wick --help to print the current list.